 To see what the weather is like in Mallorca today, please click here.

-Your daily weather update for Mallorca The weather in Mallorca is understandably a strong attraction for many visitors to the island.
-Its climate falls into […] Mallorca Weather in January […] Mallorca Weather in January
+The weather in Mallorca is understandably a strong attraction for many visitors to the island.
+Its climate falls into the category of temperate subtropical, which means hot summers and short, generally mild winters.

 Average Temperatures in January in Mallorca